-The Division of Career and Adult Education offers this implementation guide as a tool for agencies that plan to submit applications for funding under the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
+The Division of Career and Adult Education offers this implementation guide as a tool for agencies that plan to submit applications for funding under the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV or the Act).
 The purpose of this implementation guide is to provide eligible recipients with an understanding of major changes in Perkins and state requirements developed to complement the new direction for career and technical education as presented in Perkins IV.
 This guide will highlight specific sections of Perkins IV that are critical for understanding the requirements of the Act.
-The Perkins law is scheduled to expire at the completion of the 2012-2013 program year.
-The state expects that the Perkins law will be extended through the 2013-2014 program year and the current requirements of the Act will apply to local agencies.
-Perkins IV eligible recipients will be extended through the 2013-2014 program year authorization, pending reauthorization.
+The Perkins law expired at the completion of the 2012-2013 program year.
+The state expects that the Perkins law will be extended through the 2014-2015 program year and the current requirements of the Act will apply to local agencies.
+Perkins IV eligible recipients will be extended through the 2014-2015 program year, under the existing federal authorization, pending reauthorization.